What is Diabetic Eye Disease?

-Diabetic eye disease refers to a group of eye problems that people with diabetes may face as a complication of diabetes.
-All can cause severe vision loss or even blindness.
+The term diabetic eye disease represents a group of eye problems that people with diabetes may face as a complication of the disease.
+All of which can cause severe vision loss or even blindness.